kovidgoyal/calibre/manual/faq.rst

 How do I get calibre to use my HTTP proxy?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, calibre uses whatever proxy settings are set in your OS.
+Sometimes
-Sometimes these are incorrect, for example, on windows if you don't use Internet Explorer then the proxy settings may not be up to date.
-You can tell calibre to use a particular proxy server by setting the http_proxy environment variable.
-The format of the variable is: http://username:password@servername you should ask your network admin to give you the correct value for this variable.
+these are incorrect, for example, on windows if you don't use Internet Explorer
+then the proxy settings may not be up to date.
+You can tell calibre to use a
+particular proxy server by setting the ``http_proxy`` environment variable.
+The
+format of the variable is: ``http://username:password@servername`` you should
+ask your network administrator to give you the correct value for this variable.
 Note that calibre only supports HTTP proxies not SOCKS proxies.
-You can see the current proxies used by calibre in Preferences->Miscellaneous.
+You can see the
+current proxies used by calibre in Preferences->Miscellaneous.

 I want some feature added to calibre.
 What can I do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~